dancesWithMachines/Instrument-Cluster-controll-board/README.md

-# Instrument-Cluster-controll-board
+# Instrument-Cluster-control-board
-Controll your instrument cluster with single arduino!
+Control your instrument cluster with single arduino!
 No can-bus module needed!

-The instrument cluster controll board allows to take controll of 4 gauges and should work with instrument clusters using X25 stepper motors or similar.
+The instrument cluster control board allows to take control of 4 gauges and should work with instrument clusters using X25 stepper motors or similar.
 In my case I used instrument cluster from Jaguar X-type 2.0d.

 ![Insides](/pics/insides.jpg)